JavaFXpert/pla-2026/README.md

 # pla-2026
-Personal Learning Assistant re-imagined for 2026 and beyond
+Re-imagining the personal learning assistant for 2026 and beyond.